rusfort/GeoPro/README.md

 To add a bisector or circle by 3 points choose three points first and then click "Bisector" or "Circle by 3 points" on the toolbar.

+To add a triangle select 3 points and click "Triangle" on the toolbar or press "T" on the keyboard.
+You can also click first and than choose/add 3 points.

+To add an angle select 3 points and click "Angle by 3 points" on the toolbar or select a ray & point and click "Angle by the ray and point" on the toolbar.

 ### Managing objects

 You can easily hide or delete objects in GeoPro.

 To hide objects select them by clicking and then press "Hide selected objects" or Ctrl+H. You can always show all hidden objects by clicking on eponymous toolbar button or Ctrl+Shift+H.

-To delete objects select them by clicking and then press Delete on the keyboard (or in Menu -> "Edit").
+To delete objects select them by clicking and then press Delete/Backspace on the keyboard (or in Menu -> "Edit").
 You can delete all objects by "Clear all" button or Ctrl+Delete (You have to confirm clearing all).
 Notice: deleting the object with some child objects causes child objects deletion!

-To change point name you can use "Change object label" on the toolbar after you've chosen a point.
-In the small window type a new name, press "Ok" to save and then close it.
+To change object settings right-button-click on it or select the object and click "Open object settings" on the toolbar.

+### Managing TRIANGLES

+Right-button-click on a triangle and enjoy it's fantastic menu!

+You can add any base triangle points (aka bisectors intersection) and circles (aka inscribed or Euler)!

 ### Changing the view